jaslynyee/Submission-CC4/README.md

   - Changes in the status table set off a DynamoDB Stream, which in turn triggers the Lambda: Notification Sender.
   - Lambda Notification Sender: This function fetches details from the DynamoDB: User Info Table and disseminates notifications from the mobile application.

-2. A database schema that depicts the tables
+2. A Database Schema that depicts the tables

 ![Database Schema](https://github.com/jaslynyee/GovTech-CC4/assets/91607032/747f722b-3830-4eaf-93d8-7a9f1b36805c)